top of page

 Mary Queen of Angels, Seton High School, Manassas VA

-Polychrome ornamental painting of the interior
+Polychrome ornamental design and painting of the interior

 Buon Fresco of Mary Queen of Angels